Professor Samir Parikh Invited to Present at Oxford University

 The Oxford Business Law Workshop Series brings to Oxford scholars from around the world to engage faculty in substantive discussions of complex legal issues.
 Parikh is one of only eleven scholars outside of Oxford invited to participate in the series.
 “I am excited and honored to sit in a room with some of the preeminent experts in my field and hear their comments to my analysis and proposals,” Parikh said about his upcoming visit.

-Parikh is Editor-in-Chief of Bloomberg Law Bankruptcy Treatise and teaches classes at Lewis and Clark Law School involving financial restructuring, business associations, and white-collar crime.
+Parikh is Editor-in-Chief of Bloomberg Law Bankruptcy Treatise and teaches classes at Lewis & Clark Law School involving financial restructuring, business associations, and white-collar crime.
 In 2019, Parikh was a visiting professor of law and Fulbright Schuman Scholar at Oxford University.
 As part of the Fulbright grant, Parikh also visited Madrid, Spain and Bologna, Italy.

 Parikh’s research at Oxford focused on the European Union’s new corporate restructuring regulation and directive, and the unintended consequences recent changes have created.
 The research led to his paper focusing on bankruptcy tourism, which is described by US scholars as “forum shopping.”